danvuk567/SP500-Stock-Analysis/Python-Equity-Performance-Analysis/readme.md

         # Return the processed DataFrame
         return df_tmp2

 We'll also want to plot **Candlestick Charts** of pricing data and to do that, you'll need to have the **plotly** package installed.
 We'll use the plotly.io module for handling the output which we will set to render to the web browser by default.
 For more on Candlestick Charts, refer to this link: [Candlestick Chart Definition and Basics Explained](https://www.investopedia.com/terms/c/candlestick.asp).
-Let's define a function called *plot_pricing_candlestick* which takes a daily pricing dataframe, Ticker name and period type as parameters.
+Let's define a function called *plot_pricing_candlestick* which takes a daily pricing dataframe, Ticker name and period type as input parameters.

      import plotly as pltly
      import plotly.io as pio